coralproject/coralproject-site-2016/about.md

 So far, we’ve interviewed more than 350 people in 150 newsrooms in 30 countries, as well as commenters, trolls, and people who never comment.
 [We want to talk to you.](/contact.html)

-If you have ideas of what else we can do with you, [please get in touch.](/contact.html)
+If you'd like to discuss how we can work together, [please get in touch.](/contact.html)

 And the name?
 Coral’s intricate reef systems protect shorelines and give cover for organisms to connect and evolve.
 Like coral, we aim to create the structure to help communities thrive.